-After publishing Broken Promises, book 4 in the series, I've been asked by readers lots of times about why I decided to write about her again.
+After publishing another three books in the Allie Shenton Series, I've often been asked by readers about why I decided to write about her again.
 Well, there are six reasons.

 One